blue3k/ATFClone/README.md

 ===

 ### Note ###
-This is modified version of https://github.com/SonyWWS/ATF for Visual Studio 2015.
+This implementation is based on https://github.com/SonyWWS/ATF.
+I modified some stuff, and it's getting too far from original.
+If you are interested in stuffs below, you can try.

 1. Projects are converted for VS2015.
 2. DOM generator for VS2015 is update.
-See readme in DevTools\DomGenVS
+See readme in DevTools\DomGenVS.
+3. XSDgen is integrated for regular xsd dom generation for load/save xml.
-3. And some minor changes
+4. And some minor changes.
+5. TitleTab control - you can separete editors with title tab.
+6. ElementType of graph can be added as an adaptor so that you can override all property by element.

-NOTE: Build & Install DevTool\DomGenVS Visual Studio 2015 plug-in before you open a project file with DOM generation.
+NOTE: Build & Install DevTool\DomGenVS Visual Studio 2015 plug-in.

 ### [What's New](https://github.com/SonyWWS/ATF/wiki/ATF-News) ###